avnyc/Shodan_Pull_Cobalt_Strike_Team_Servers/README.md

 I want to thank Shodan for their data.
 The results are theirs.
 I am currently paying for the Freelancer API.
 I don't have access to the higher tiers.

 This code will be revamped!
 This is NOT the final version.
-I plan on modifying results with the CN field.
+I plan on modifying results with the CN field and breaking out the domains for our DNS tool among others.

 The code has 6 main functions:
   1. shodan_team_server_basic()